 Geoffrey Thompson says: “My thoughts used to take over and drag me down.
 I was living in my head.
 Now I am not dwelling in the past or considering the future.
 I am living ‘for the here and now, for this moment in this place in space and time.”

 The text of this article is reprinted here with kind permission of The Times Newspapers, London.

-Only the names of the two Ap students are not their proper names.
+The names of the two AP students are not their real names.